Ziduatgithub/multi-user-blog-app/README.md

 # multi-user-blog-app
-#Clone the code into your machin
+#Clone the code into your machine.
-#install all the dependenciess by just writting 'npm install' on the termina
+#install all the dependencies by just writting 'npm install' on the terminal.
-#run the app by writting, on the terminal, 'npm start'
+#run the app by writting, on the terminal, 'npm start'.